cleanlab/cleanlab/README.md

 <details><summary><b>News!
 (2022) </b> -- cleanlab made accessible for everybody, not just ML researchers (<b>click to learn more</b>) </summary>
 <p>
 <ul>
 <li> <b>Nov 2022 📖</b> cleanlab 2.2.0 released!
-Added better algorithms for: detecting/scoring label issues in multi-label classification, running cleanlab on data with some classes absent, and estimating the number of label errors in classification datasets. </li>
+Added better algorithms for: label issues in multi-label classification, data with some classes absent, and estimating the number of label errors in a dataset. </li>
 <li> <b>Sep 2022 📖</b> cleanlab 2.1.0 released!
 Added support for: data labeled by multiple annotators in cleanlab.multiannotator, token classification with text data in cleanlab.token_classification, out-of-distribution detection in cleanlab.outlier, and CleanLearning with non-numpy-array data (e.g. pandas dataframes, tensorflow/pytorch datasets, etc) in cleanlab.classification.CleanLearning. </li>
 <li> <b>April 2022 📖</b> cleanlab 2.0.0 released!
 Lays foundations for this library to grow into a general-purpose data-centric AI toolkit. </li>
 <li> <b>March 2022 📖</b>  Documentation migrated to new website: <a href="https://docs.cleanlab.ai/">docs.cleanlab.ai</a> with quickstart tutorials for image/text/audio/tabular data.</li>